-We have a U.S. sales force of approximately 150 sales specialists who are focused on promoting NUPLAZID to physicians who treat PD Psychosis patients, including neurologists, psychiatrists and healthcare professionals caring for patients in long-term care setting.
-This sales force is supported by an experienced sales leadership team of regional sales managers and account managers, and our experienced commercial team comprised of experienced professionals in marketing, key account management, patient access services, marketing research, commercial operations, and sales force planning and management.
+We have U.S. sales specialists that are focused on promoting NUPLAZID to physicians who treat PDP patients, including neurologists, psychiatrists and healthcare professionals caring for patients in long-term care setting.
+This sales force is supported by an experienced sales leadership team.
+Our experienced commercial team comprised of experienced professionals in marketing, key account management, patient access services, commercial operations, and sales force planning and management.
 In addition, our commercial infrastructure includes capabilities in manufacturing, health outcomes, medical affairs, quality control, and compliance.

-We launched NUPLAZID in May 2016, and our focus is to continue to establish NUPLAZID as the standard of care for patients with PD Psychosis.
-In order to help us achieve this goal, we are continuing to increase awareness of NUPLAZID's benefits in PD Psychosis with a prescriber and patient education campaign consisting of key opinion leader speaker programs, attendance at medical meetings, digital outreach, multimedia campaigns, and direct-to-patient programs.
+We launched NUPLAZID in May 2016, and our focus is to continue to establish NUPLAZID as the standard of care for patients with PDP.
+In order to help us achieve this goal, we are continuing to increase awareness of NUPLAZID's benefits in PDP with a prescriber and patient education campaign consisting of key opinion leader speaker programs, attendance at medical meetings, digital outreach, multimedia campaigns, and direct-to-patient programs.